 The Doctor's Associations ethical rules chapter II § 5 state "a doctor must not carry out advertising or marketing for drugs or medical consumables.
 Mentioning of pharmaceuticals in a professional-medical context in articles, lectures etc., without profit motive, is not to be considered as advertising".
 It is important that doctors' work for the industry is in line with this.

-Information doctors give in lecture may be health information, that is, general and objective information about medical issues. including the investigation and treatment of diseases, without it being classified as advertising.
+Information doctors give in lecture may be disease awareness information, that is, general and objective information about medical issues, including the investigation and treatment of diseases, without it being classified as advertising.

 If the Member Companies Medicines are mentioned, the lecture must nevertheless be treated as "Advertising" in accordance with these Rules.
-The written agreements regarding performance of assignments/services, should state that the consultant makes public that he/she is a consultant/adviser for the Member Companies in the performance of the service.